GreyWoulf/greywoulf.github.io/README.md

 <!-- LICENSE -->
 ## License

 Image resource contributions under the Vecteezy License.
-See `LICENSE.txt` for more information.
+See `Vecteezy-License-Information.pdf` for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>